AdobeDocs/media-analytics.en/help/reporting/dimensions/ad-load-type.md

 ## Dimension items

 Each item is the literal ad load type string set at session start.
-Values are not constrained to a standard enumeration — define a taxonomy that is consistent across your implementations so values roll up predictably in reports.
+Values are not constrained to a standard enumeration.
+Define a taxonomy that is consistent across your implementations so values roll up predictably in reports.